 Law: Annamaria Maciocia Esq.

-Literature: Dr. Arnold Anderson, and Judith Saunders
+Literature: Dr. Donald Anderson, and Judith Saunders

 Local History: Dr. Nicholas Marshall, Department of History, and Mr. Mark Morreale, Department of English